kyma-project/btp-manager/docs/contributor/05-10-testing.md

 USE_EXISTING_CLUSTER=true make test
 ```

+> [!NOTE]
-> **NOTE:** The test suite assumes the proper state of the cluster before running.
+> The test suite assumes the proper state of the cluster before running.
 If problems with left-over resources occur, you can recreate the cluster or remove resources manually.

 ### Test Output Verbosity